Valentine’s Day and Gaslighting

 Valentine's Day with a Psycho

-Ya wanna know what I got on Valentie’s Day the year I was married to the international criminal conman?
-I woke up to him drooling and snorring on the couch, by then his usual sleeping place.
-His clothes dumped in a crumpled mess on a near by chair, I quietly so as not to disturb him, lifted his jeans to straighten them out.
-A string of gold foil wrapped Trojan condoms fell out of his pockets.
-That’s all I got.
-Both the condoms and the day went by unacknowledged.
-Considering everything, I was pretty lucky, I’d say.
+Ya wanna know what I got on Valentine’s Day the year I was married to the international criminal conman?
+I woke up to him drooling and snoring on the couch, by then his usual sleeping place.
+His clothes were dumped in a crumpled mess on a near by chair where he’d shed them probably somewhere around 4:00 AM after a night of hunting.
+Being the good wife I was, I quietly, so as not to disturb him, lifted his jeans to straighten them out.
+A string of gold foil-wrapped Trojan condoms fell out of the pockets.
+Ya know what I did?
+I left those condoms on the floor and watched when he spotted them later as he woke from his nest on the sofa.
+He leaped up to hide them, glancing my way to see if I saw.
+I pretended to notice nothing.
+Comical by my account. – Both the condoms and the day went by unacknowledged.
+Those condoms were my only “gift”.
+Considering everything, I’d say I was pretty lucky. – This version of Valentine’s Day became one of the things that “undid” his spell on me.

 Chocolate and Imagination for the Win

-So, here we are in our era with Valentine’s Day chocolates – said to boost our “happy” and “feel good” hormones.
-We’ve got cards, and flowers, and candle lit dinners… Not so bad with some one who truly cares.
+So, here we are in our era with Valentine’s Day with chocolates – said to boost our “happy” and “feel good” hormones.
+We’ve got cards, flowers, and candle-lit dinners… Not so bad with some one who truly cares.
 Whether you’re solo or coupled up, remember, there are good men – and women – out there!
 And know that good men and women don’t make us confused, use us, lie to us, or gaslight us.

 And just a thought, as I mentioned the image included here is a drawing of the execution of both Valentines.
-How about, Just for fun and stress reflief…maybe picture someone else there in place of Valentine.
+How about, Just for fun and stress relief…maybe picture someone else there in place of Valentine?

 It’s real that there’s a fleeting moment, a short time in the scope of resolving our losses, grieving, unwinding the truth and restoring our lives that we wish, imagine, hope…that they’ll share an end such as the Valentines did.
 That’s normal.
 PTSD hits some scary places.
 Use what you have to heal.